Understanding the Importance: An Example of an RFI in Project Management

 High-velocity RFI characteristics:

-• Batch processing for efficiency: Related questions are grouped and answered together to provide consistent context and reduce coordination overhead
+• Batch processing for efficiency: Related questions are grouped and answered together to provide context

 Projects that treat RFIs as workflow triggers rather than interruptions maintain momentum.
-When a contractor submits an RFI, the system should automatically notify the relevant stakeholders, set a response deadline based on priority, and escalate if that deadline approaches without action.
+When a contractor submits an RFI, the system should automatically notify the relevant stakeholders, set a response deadline, and escalate if that deadline approaches without action.

 Improving Decision-Making with Data

 • Which vendors asked the most clarifying questions?
-Surprisingly, vendors who ask more questions often deliver better outcomes—they're doing their due diligence upfront rather than making risky assumptions
+Vendors who ask more questions often deliver better outcomes—they're doing their due diligence upfront

-Distinctive insight from our dataset of 400,000+ RFI questions: Organizations that review their RFI logs quarterly and update their standard templates accordingly reduce RFI volume by 20-30% year-over-year.
+Organizations that review their RFI logs regularly and update their standard templates accordingly can reduce RFI volume over time.
 The questions don't disappear—they get answered proactively in improved documentation.
-Teams that take this a step further and create an internal knowledge base searchable by future responders see even better outcomes: 45% faster response times and 60% more consistent answers.

 Best Practices for RFI Management